philterd/philter/docs/docs/redaction/redacting_documents.md

 ## Supported File Formats

-Philterd Data Services provides specialized processing for the following document types:
+Philter provides specialized processing for the following document types:

 *   **Microsoft Word (.docx)**: Word documents are processed with high precision.
 Our engine parses the document paragraph by paragraph, identifying sensitive entities within the text.
 You have the flexibility to choose how redactions are represented in the output, such as highlighting changes or enabling "Track Changes" (revisions) via your [policy settings](policy_syntax.md).
 *   **PDF (.pdf)**: PDF files are processed to ensure that sensitive information is visually and data-level obscured.
 Redactions are typically applied by drawing opaque black boxes over the identified sensitive text, preventing both visual recognition and digital extraction.